-How to Host a Zero Waste Event
+How to Host a Zero Landfill Event

 By Alyssa Cody, Programs & Communications Specialist

 Events represent the core of our culture.
 They provide entertainment, community, enjoyment, and education.
 In some cases, such as our recent golf event fundraiser, they provide an effective fundraising method for causes.
 However, events also tend to produce a lot of waste.
-In staying true to our mission, this year, Keep Omaha Beautiful aimed to host a zero waste golf tournament.
-Hosting a zero waste event means that at least 90% of the waste produced is diverted from the landfill.
+In staying true to our mission, this year, Keep Omaha Beautiful aimed to host a zero landfill golf tournament.
+Hosting a zero landfill event means that at least 90% of the waste produced is diverted from the landfill.

 Our golf tournament was a six-hour event with roughly 200 participants, each of them consuming food and beverages throughout the day.
 Additionally, our host facility had no prior recycling infrastructure, but we were up for the challenge.
 With a little planning and clear communication, this feat proved to be completely possible.
 Check out our process and see how you may be able to adapt it to your upcoming event.

 Determine the types of waste that will be produced at your event.
 For us, that included food waste from two meals and various types of beverage containers (glass, aluminum, and plastic).
 We provided our own recyclable plastic to-go containers and cups to replace the Styrofoam materials that the golf course typically used.
 To cut down on waste, both meals were served on reusable dishware.

 Once you identify the outputs, ensure you have a way to divert each material from the landfill.
 We contracted with WeCompost to compost food waste and manage the glass recycling.
 The food and glass bins were placed in the kitchen waste disposal area for staff to utilize after clearing waste from the clubhouse.
 Additionally, several visible and well-marked mixed recycling containers were placed around the clubhouse for plastic, aluminum, and paper waste.